drowe67/codec2-dev/codec2-dev/stm32/README.txt

 The Makefile generates several programs used in Codec 2 development on the STM32F4, including sm1000.bin, the firmware for the SM1000.

+For CMake specific instructions see README.cmake after performing step 1 below.

 1. Install the toolchain, on Ubuntu 14 this is:

    $ sudo apt-get install gcc-arm-none-eabi

    On Fedora:

-   $ sudo dnf install stlink gcc-arm-linux-gnu
+   $ sudo dnf install stlink arm-none-eabi-gcc

 2. $ make (and cross your fingers)